leonardont/ProductLandingPage/README.md

 # "Fortnite" Product Landing Page
-A product landing page made with HTML and CSS for the freeCodeCamp course. <br>
+A simple product landing page made with HTML and CSS for the freeCodeCamp course.<br>
-This webpage's theme is a videogame product called "Fortnite", owned and distributed by Epic Games.
+This page's theme is a  landing page for the videogame product named "Fortnite", owned and distributed by Epic Games.